 How To Deal With Stress

-Stress causes a surge of hormones that are intended to provide you with excess energy and alertness to manage your responsibilities.
+Stress causes a surge of hormones intended to provide you with excess energy and alertness.

-Unfortunately, if you are experiencing long-term stress, your body will not be able to function as effectively.
+But if you experience long-term stress, your body will not be able to function as effectively.

 Over time, stress can cause irritability, aggression, and difficulty concentrating or memory loss.